DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/day-view.md

 startDate? | Date | Specifies the cell's start time. endDate? | Date | Specifies the cell's end time. isShaded? | boolean | Indicates whether the cell is shaded. currentTimeIndicatorPosition? | string | Indicates the distance from the top edge of the containing element (usually, a timetable cell).
-The distance is measured as a percentage of the element's height. currentTimeIndicatorComponent? | ComponentType&lt;[CurrentTimeIndicator.IndicatorProps](#currenttimeindicatorindicatorprops)&gt; | A component that renders the current time indicator. children? | ReactNode | A React node used to render the time table cell content.
+The distance is a percentage of the element's height. currentTimeIndicatorComponent? | ComponentType&lt;[CurrentTimeIndicator.IndicatorProps](#currenttimeindicatorindicatorprops)&gt; | A component that renders the current time indicator. children? | ReactNode | A React node used to render the time table cell content.